231st Infantry Regiment "Avellino": Cold War

 On 1 October 1949 the regimental command of the 75th Infantry Regiment "Napoli" in Naples became the Army Troops Command of the Security Corps of the Italian administered Trust Territory of Somaliland.
 On 1 January 1950 the 231st Infantry Regiment "Avellino" was reformed in Naples with the battalions and the regimental depot of the departed 75th Infantry Regiment "Napoli".
 After its formation the 231st Infantry Regiment "Avellino" joined the Infantry Division "Avellino" as replacement for the 75th Infantry Regiment "Napoli".

 In 1960 the division was reduced to the Infantry Brigade "Avellino".
 On 1 October 1965 the brigade was disbanded, followed on 20 October 1965 by the 231st Infantry Regiment "Avellino", which transferred its flag to the Shrine of the Flags in the Vittoriano in Rome.

 During the 1975 army reform the army disbanded the regimental level and newly independent battalions were granted for the first time their own flags.
 On 1 November 1975 the I Armored Troops Recruits Training Battalion in Avellino was renamed 231st Infantry Battalion "Avellino" and assigned the flag and traditions of the 231st Infantry Regiment "Avellino".
 The battalion was assigned to the Motorized Brigade "Pinerolo" as the brigade's recruits training battalion.
 The battalion consisted of a command, a command platoon, and three recruits companies.
 In 1987 the command platoon was increased to command and services company.

 Recent times

 On 16 September 1991 the 231st Infantry Battalion "Avellino" lost its autonomy and the next day the battalion entered the reformed 231st Infantry Regiment "Avellino", which on 31 December 1992 was renamed 231st Regiment "Avellino".

-The regiment was disbanded on 28 September 2004 and once again transferred its flag to the Shrine of the Flags in the Vittoriano in Rome.
+The regiment was disbanded on 28 September 2004 and once again the flag of the regiment was transferred to the Shrine of the Flags in the Vittoriano in Rome.